November 19, International Day of Women Entrepreneurs

 Fraternidad Muprespa: Equal opportunities committed

-We ensure equality of conditions and opportunities between women and men.
+We watch over the equality of conditions and opportunities between women and men.
 For this reason, since 2011 we have developed successive plans, promoting access to employment, training, professional development and promotion or occupational health with a gender perspective.

-Entrepreneurship is also important for the Mutua, which is why, in the Entrepreneur Portal, articles, news, aid and subsidies are published so that entrepreneurs can take their business forward and fulfill their dreams.
-Within the portal, we have a section so that women entrepreneurs can find other websites that present content related to female entrepreneurship.
+Entrepreneurship is also important for Mutua, therefore, in the Entrepreneur Portal, articles, news, aid and subsidies are published so that entrepreneurs can take their business forward and fulfill their dreams.
+Within the portal, we have a paragraph so that women entrepreneurs find other websites that present content related to female entrepreneurship.

 *Venture Capital: investments that finance SMEs and Startups through shares.